derekhackettnyc/lms-redux/readme.md

 # LMS - SEARCH/QUERY MODULE

 This app uses the handy tool JSON server to fake a REST API.
-So 2 steps are involved to get this app running.
+So 2 steps are involved to get this app running on localhost

 1. Download the Repository.
 2. Install as normal.